USS Sealion (SS-195): Construction and commissioning

 Sealion′s keel was laid down on 20 June 1938 by the Electric Boat Company of Groton, Connecticut.
-She was launched on 25 May 1939, sponsored by Mrs. Augusta K. Bloch, wife of Admiral Claude C. Bloch, Commander-in-Chief, United States Fleet, and commissioned on 27 November 1939.
+She was launched on 25 May 1939, sponsored by Mrs. Augusta K. Bloch, wife of Admiral Claude C. Bloch, Commander-in-Chief, United States Fleet, and commissioned on 27 November 1939, LT Julian K. Morrison, Jr. in command.

 Service history

 Following shakedown, Sealion, assigned to Submarine Division 17 (SubDiv 17), prepared for overseas deployment.
+On February 10, 1940 Sealion was conducting a port visit in St. Petersburg, Florida.
+That evening the commanding officer, LT J.K.
+Morrison Jr., was in the wardroom when he was accidentally shot in the upper abdomen by a target pistol he was cleaning.
+He was immediately transported to the hospital, but died of his injuries the next day.
+LCDR Richard Voge assumed command.
 In the spring of 1940, she sailed, with her division for the Philippine Islands, arriving at Cavite in the fall to commence operations as a unit of the Asiatic Fleet.
 Into October 1941, she ranged from Luzon into the Sulu Archipelago, then, with her sister ship Seadragon, another submarine in SubDiv 202, she prepared for a regular overhaul at the Cavite Navy Yard.
 By 8 December, her yard period had begun; and, two days later, she took two direct hits in the Japanese air raid which demolished the navy yard.

-The first bomb struck the aft end of her conning tower and exploded outside the hull, over the control room.
-The second smashed through a main ballast tank and caused the pressure hull to explode in the aft engine room, killing the four men, Sterling Cecil Foster, Melvin Donald O'Connell, Ernest Ephrom Ogilvie, and Vallentyne Lester Paul, then working there.
-In addition, one crewman, Howard Firth, died while a POW.
+The first bomb struck the aft end of her conning tower fairwater and detonated outside the hull, destroying the main air induction valved and ventilation intake valve.
+This blast sent shrapnel flying in all directions, some of which struck the Seadragon alongside, killing ENS Samuel H. Hunter, Jr. ENS Hunter was the first submariner casualty of World War II The second bomb struck topside above the aft engine room, penetrating the hull and detonating inside.
+Four crewmen, working on the electrical controls and the motors for the overhaul, were killed instantly, Sterling Cecil Foster, Melvin Donald O'Connell, Ernest Ephrom Ogilvie, and Vallentyne Lester Paul.